-- 4.6.1 The examiner will follow the ESDA operating manual for proper equipment operation. - 4.6.2 A performance check of the ESDA equipment will be performed with a control indentation test on the same day of item examination. - 4.6.2.1 The control results will be recorded in the ESDA equipment log and case file. - 4.6.3 If the control does not demonstrate proper performance, then troubleshoot and correct ESDA.
-Corrective action of the ESDA will be documented in the equipment log. - 4.6.4 Process both sides of the document or other suitable substrate.
+- 4.6.1 The examiner will follow the ESDA Manufacturers operating manual for proper equipment operation. - 4.6.2 A performance check of the ESDA equipment will be performed with a control indentation test on the same day of item examination. - 4.6.2.1 The control results will be recorded in the case notes. - 4.6.3 If the control does not demonstrate proper performance, then troubleshoot and correct ESDA according to Manufacturers recommendations.
+Any repairs completed or corrective action of the ESDA will be documented in the equipment log. - 4.6.4 Process both sides of the document or other suitable substrate.
 Various ESDA processing techniques are available for the examiner.